ashleyfae/expanding-archives/readme.txt

 == Changelog ==

+= 2.0.2 - 3 February, 2022 =
+* Refactor: Posts are now retrieved via a custom REST API endpoint, instead of the default.
+This allows developers to more easily filter the query arguments for retrieving posts.

 = 2.0.1 - 31 January, 2022 =
 * Fix: Only showing a max of 10 posts in a month.
 Now it will show up to 100.